-- All majors in Computer Science are expected to complete MATH 225 and at least one additional course in mathematics at the 200 or 300 level.
-The MATH courses are considered prerequisites for the CS degree and could be counted toward another major.
+- All majors in Computer Science are expected to complete MATH 225 and at least one additional course in mathematics or statistics at the 200 or 300 level.
+The MATH and STAT courses are considered prerequisites for the CS degree and could be counted toward another major.

 Students who plan to pursue graduate work in computer science are strongly encouraged to develop their background in mathematics, particularly in the areas of linear algebra, probability and statistics, and graph theory.
 Such students should elect one or both of CS 310 or MATH 305.

 In addition, students who are planning either graduate work or technical research work are encouraged to obtain research experience through CS 350 or CS 370), or further study through appropriate courses at MIT.